yuvarajrajdata/yuvarajrajdata/README.md

 - ⚡ have a track on Stock market at NSE
 - ⚡ like to do  : Enjoy of learn new languages with German....
 - ⚡ Travelled in india : Noida , Surat , Pune , Bangalore..
-- ⚡ like to work & live @ US/Europe/Canada/New Zealand/German/Japan
 - ⚡ like to explore the world of culture.

   Best quote i like  :  “Wake your dreams.”
 “Life won't wait.”
 “Believe in yourself.”
 “Let it be.”